mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_b_marss.md

 ## Resource: StudentSchoolAssociations

 **Description**
 This association represents the School in which a student is enrolled.
 The semantics of enrollment may differ slightly by state.
-Non-enrollment relationships between a student and an education organization may be described using the StudentEducationOrganizationAssociation.
+Non-enrollment relationships between a student and an education organization may be described using the StudentEducationOrganizationAssociation. _Remember_: when loading in data that references a Descriptor, you need to include a namespace, i.e. ```uri://education.mn.gov/[name of descriptor]#[code value]```.

 **Prerequisite Data**
 - Students